How To Import Marble And Granite To The U.S.

 Challenges To Importing Marble And Granite Into The U.S.

-Properly classifying marble or granite with the correct HTS code is one of the biggest challenges.
-As noted earlier, the level of processing that has taken place on the granite or marble will determine what the product should be classified under.
-This has important implications for importers because the HTS code that’s applied to imported goods ultimately determines the import duty to be paid.
-Additionally, using the wrong HTS code can lead to CBP holding goods at the border and levying fines in some cases.
+Properly classifying marble or granite with the correct HTS code is one of the biggest challenges importers face.
+These codes will differ based on the level of processing the stone has gone through.
+Using the wrong code can lead to CBP holding goods at the border and levying fines in some cases.

 Typically, when a product is suspected to be improperly classified, samples of the merchandise are sent to the laboratory to be analyzed.
-A rate advance notice is issued when it is determined that a particular product has been entered incorrectly as granite.
-The purpose of this notice is to advise the importer of the right classification.
+CBP issues an advance notice if they determine that a shipment has been incorrectly classified as granite.
+Given its similarity to other stones and how often it’s shipped in a raw or minimally processed form, it’s surprisingly commonplace for importers to use the wrong HTS code when importing granite.

 Will My Marble Or Granite Need To Be Fumigated?

 In most cases, no. However, shipments of marble and granite are inspected by CBP agriculture specialists.
-If foreign insects or pests are found in the shipment, one option is to have the shipment fumigated.
-This will eliminate any other pests or insects to ensure the product is safe.
+If they find foreign insects or pests, they may recommend fumigation.
+This will ensure the product is safe for use.

 Working With A Licensed Customs Broker

-USA Customs Clearance is your go-to partner for all of your importing needs.
-We have a team of professional Licensed Customs Brokers ready to make the importing and clearing journey as stress-free as possible.
-Our range of services are tailored to your specific needs and can be adjusted accordingly to create a truly custom approach.
+USA Customs Clearance is your go-to partner for all your importing needs.
+We have a team of professional licensed customs brokers ready to make the importing and clearing journey as stress-free as possible.

 Share This Article